cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudLoggingPipeline.python.md

 ---

-##### `location`<sup>Required</sup> <a name="location" id="@cdktf/provider-ionoscloud.dataIonoscloudLoggingPipeline.DataIonoscloudLoggingPipeline.Initializer.parameter.location"></a>

-- *Type:* str

-The location of your logging pipeline.
-Supported locations: de/fra, de/txl, es/vit, gb/lhr, fr/par.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.2/docs/data-sources/logging_pipeline#location DataIonoscloudLoggingPipeline#location}

----

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-ionoscloud.dataIonoscloudLoggingPipeline.DataIonoscloudLoggingPipeline.Initializer.parameter.id"></a>

 - *Type:* str

 The ID of the Logging pipeline.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.2/docs/data-sources/logging_pipeline#id DataIonoscloudLoggingPipeline#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.3/docs/data-sources/logging_pipeline#id DataIonoscloudLoggingPipeline#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-ionoscloud.dataIonoscloudLoggingPipeline.DataIonoscloudLoggingPipeline.Initializer.parameter.location"></a>

+- *Type:* str

+The location of your logging pipeline.
+Default: de/txl.
+Supported locations: de/fra, de/txl, es/vit, gb/lhr, fr/par.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.3/docs/data-sources/logging_pipeline#location DataIonoscloudLoggingPipeline#location}

 ---